Sculpture

 What is Sculpture?

-The most enduring and, arguably, the greatest form of visual art known to man, sculpture has played a major role in the evolution of Western culture.
-Its origins, history and stylistic development are those of Western art itself.
-For example, as the key indicator of the artistic achievements of Classical Antiquity, it was an important influence behind the development of Italian Renaissance art.
+The most enduring and, arguably, the greatest form of fine art known to man, sculpture has played a major role in the evolution of Western culture.
+Its history and stylistic development are those of Western art itself.
+It is a key indicator of the cultural achievements of Classical Antiquity, and became an important influence on the development of Renaissance art in Italy.
+Together with architecture, it was the principal form of monumental religious art which for centuries (c.400-1800) was the driving force of European civilization.
+Even today, although continuously evolving, sculpture is still the leading method of expressing and commemorating both historical figures and events.

-During its history, it has attracted some of the world's greatest artists, including classical sculptors like Phidias, Myron of Eleutherae, Polyklitos, Skopas, Lysippos, Praxiteles and Leochares, as well as Donatello, Michelangelo, Giambologna, the great Bernini, Rodin, Henry Moore, Picasso, Constantin Brancusi, and Damien Hirst.
+During its history, it has attracted some of the world's greatest artists, including classical sculptors like Phidias, Myron of Eleutherae, Polyklitos, Skopas, Lysippos, Praxiteles and Leochares, as well as Donatello (1386-1466), Michelangelo (1475-1654), Giambologna (1529-1608), the great Bernini (1598-1680), Auguste Rodin (1840-1917), Henry Moore (1898-1986), Picasso (1881-1973), Constantin Brancusi (1876-1957), and Damien Hirst (b.1965).

 Supreme examples of this long-established form of public art can be found in many of the best art museums.